JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 using Plots
 ```

-To start, let's plot some trig functions.
+To start, let's plot some trigonometric functions.
 For the `x` coordinates, we can
 create a range from 0 to 10 of, say, 100 elements.
 For the `y` coordinates, we
 can create a vector by evaluating `sin(x)` in an element-wise fashion.
 To do this
 in Julia, we insert a dot right after the function call.
 Finally, we use `plot()`